Permission levels determine what each staff member is able to view and edit in Tanda.

 Approve timesheets | ✅ | ✅ | ❌ |

-What each permission level can do can be customised by an Admin under Settings > Permissions.
+What each permission level can do can be customised under Settings > Permissions.
 Examples of actions you can restrict include:

 The ability to see costs